-Note: due to the conference date change, the website will be updated shortly
+Note: due to the conference date change, the website is beeing updated

 LMNS LECTURE – MECHANISMS OF ACTION OF A GEOGRID REINFORCEMENT AT MACRO AND MICRO SCALE